 - Support for the program.
 Facilitators aren’t the only people who need time.
 Participants need to understand how to learn online and have the time to complete all components of the blend--not just the synchronous components.

 - Technical support.
 While part of the facilitator’s job is providing technical assistance to participants, they need to have another layer of technical support to assist them.
 If facilitators are trying to fix the technology, they may not have time to manage the learning process.

 Taking the time up front to design effective programs, and allowing the facilitator time to prepare to deliver those programs, will be well worth the time and effort.
 It will get easier as the industry masters the process—I promise.

-We've got a lot more to say on the subject in our Blended Learning Design Certificate course.
-To learn more about blended learning and how you can earn your Blended Learning Design Certificate Badge, click on the graphic below to download the full course description.
+We've got a lot more to say on the subject in our Blended Learning Design team workshop.
+To learn more about blended learning and how you can earn your Blended Learning Design team workshop badge, click on the graphic below to download the full course description.